Lack of Accountability in Remote and Hybrid Workplaces [How to Fix It]

 How to Build a Culture of Accountability

-The Accountability Chart on Ninety is an effective tool to help you build a culture of accountability with ease.
+The Roles and Responsibilities Chart on Ninety is an effective tool to help you build a culture of accountability with ease.
 It’s designed to improve how people hold themselves and others accountable within teams and across the organization.

 When roles and responsibilities are clearly defined and agreed to by all, it’s easier to: